htchan/BookSpider/README.md

 #==========txt80==========#
 library for operation on 80txt
+  - add new book
+  - check update for book
+  - download book

 #==========download books==========#
 main program
 include below functions
-  - add new books to database (to-do)
+  - add new books to database
-  - check any new update for books (to-do)
+  - check any new update for books
   - download books
   - build the basic database (to-do)
   - gui (to-do)